alfredkam/yakojs/doc.md

 // default maxRadius base on chart attributes var maxRadius =  chart.maxRadius || (chart.height < chart.width ? chart.height : chart.width) / 3;
 ```
-<b>Note</b> if a user does not provide maxRadius or paddings it will try to fit all the bubbles into the graph.

 ####Bubble Graph Attributes <i>( for representing a cohort)</i>
 ```javascript
 var set = [{